alequisk/friends-codefoces-activity/README.md

   go mod tidy
 ```

+If you're on Windows, you can run `.\install\run.ps1` for build and run the project.

-After that, compile the project to create a standalone executable to run whenever you want:
+Compile the project to create a standalone executable to run whenever you want:

 ```sh
   go build cmd/main.go